Elisabete José Vicente

 • Phenotypic characterization of Trichophyton rubrum isolates from two geographic locations in Brazil

 J.I.
 Dos Santos, E.J.
 Vicente, C.R.
-Paula, and W. Gambale
+Paula, W. Gambale

 • Antimicrobial resistance patterns of Haemophilus influenzae isolated from patients with meningitis in São Paulo, Brazil

 S.T.
 Casagrande, E.J.
 Vicente, I.M.
-Landgraf, and A.M.M.
+Landgraf, A.M.M.
 Kobata

 • Further characterization of the yeast pso4-1 mutant: Interaction with rad51 and rad52 mutants after photoinduced psoralen lesions

-Marcos Antonio de Morais, Elisabete José Vicente, Jela Brozmanova, Ana Clara Guerrini Schenberg, and João Antonio Pegas Henriques
+Marcos Antonio de Morais, Elisabete José Vicente, Jela Brozmanova, Ana Clara Guerrini Schenberg, João Antonio Pegas Henriques

 • Immunogenic properties of the M. leprae recombinant 18-kDa antigen purified from Saccharomyces cerevisiae; Enhancement of delayed-type hypersensitivity after gamma-irradiation